suryapandian/metrics/metrics.training.md

 - if you have multiple gauges - that represent the same thing, you often just sum them together
 - did you know that even dev cluster, the api server on avg has 4-5 mutating calls ongoing to kubernetes state?
 - no code freeze within kubernetes
-- counters, super easy to visualize, just select the right element(s)
+- gauges: super easy to visualize, just select the right element(s)

 </aside>